Read our article about helping dogs with IVDD.

 The Vet also said he needed to lay quiet for one whole month! – not get up on beds or chairs; no jumping, limit his walking, and lots of crate rest.
 It broke their hearts to see little Jeter in discomfort, and the worst part was having to prevent him from sitting in his chair and sleeping in their bed.
 Not only was he in pain and miserable, but he didn’t understand why they were keeping him “in jail”.

-Luckily, we are now sharing more and more stories of how we can make strides towards wellness and bring relief to our fur babies and there is so much helpful advice these days on the web to help you and your little sufferers live a high quality life with IVDD- the key words being HIGH QUALITY LIFE! – Here are a few tips, especially helpful during recovery:
+Luckily, we are now sharing more and more stories of how we can make strides towards wellness and bring relief to our fur babies.
+There is so much helpful advice these days on the web to help you and your little sufferers live a high quality life with IVDD- the key words being HIGH QUALITY LIFE! – Here are a few tips, especially helpful during recovery:

-Diet – maintain your dog’s healthy weight to reduce stress on their backbone and neck.
+Maintain your dog’s healthy weight to reduce stress on their backbone and neck.
 Canine Hydrotherapy can help with this.

-With the right diagnosis and the right treatment, IVDD is manageable, and remembering the simple ingredients it takes to make your dog feel loved and happy is top of the list.
-At WiggleLess®, we strive weekly to work with the local community and our friends across the US and abroad to bring IVDD to the forefront of the pet community so we can all learn and share but most of all help all our beloved dogs to live the longest, healthiest lives possible.
+With the right diagnosis and the right treatment, IVDD is manageable.
+Just remember the simple ingredients it takes to make your dog feel loved and happy is top of the list.
+At WiggleLess®, we strive weekly to work with the local community and our friends across the US and abroad to bring IVDD to the forefront of the pet community.
+This means we can all learn and share but most of all help all our beloved dogs to live the longest, healthiest lives possible.